A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Discussion

 \textbf{Key Takeaway \#2}: 70-75\% of the models that responded properly were choice-order dependent.
 Meaning, their response distribution became randomized when the order of choices was randomized.
 Thus their responses are not reliable.
 Only 5 models were choice-order independent with both Text Response and Probability approaches.

-\textbf{Key Takeaway \#3}: 50-65\% of the models respond with mostly \verb|`A'|, of which 75-85\% of the models respond with \verb|`A'| irrespective of what choice \verb|`A'| contains.
-This could be due to choice order dependence and maybe also due to higher frequency of \verb|`A'| as a word in the English language, and thus in the training datasets.
+\textbf{Key Takeaway \#3}: 50-65\% of the models respond with mostly `A', of which 75-85\% of the models respond with `A' irrespective of what choice `A' contains.
+This could be due to choice order dependence and/or due to higher frequency of `A' as a word in the English language, and thus in the training datasets.
+Use of other typical ordinals would also have the same issues (e.g., existence of more 1 than 2 or 3, more i than ii or iii etc).
+This is how MCQ tests are modeled and use of randomized symbols to meet LLM need only corroborates the inability of these models to understand the task.
 Only the 4 Mistral models show good response distribution on both Text Response and Probability approaches.

 \textbf{Key Takeaway \#4}: Some models continue to choose `Yes' after randomizing the choice order.
 These models are choice order independent yet unreliable since only 5\% of the ground truth is `Yes'.
 We expected most answers to be `No', `Depends' or `Prefer not to answer'.